 It was a really successful gathering – we had 12 paid up members, 5 other civil engineers and 10 guests making the grand total 27 plus the two speakers + one support staff.
 The speakers were the Project Manager for the Transport Hub team and a Director from Arup.

 Judging by the intense Q & A session it was a real success.
 All of the members expressed their gratitude on getting the show back on the road.

-If you wish to book for the above visit or know more about events in Northern Ireland or participate in its activities then please contact Jim at:
+If you wish to know more about events in Northern Ireland or participate in its activities then please contact Jim at:

 email: [email protected]